Don Enright has been an interpreter for forty years, and has no plans to quit.

 As a front-line interpreter with Alberta Parks in the early 1990s, Don was a double winner of the Interpretation Canada Gold Medal in Personal Interpretation for innovative theatrical and musical solo programming.
 Don was a co-founder of Calgary’s Evergreen Theatre, a touring interpretive theatre company for young audiences, that has been running successfully since 1992.

-Don’s exhibition planning and writing figure in the Delta Cultural Centre, Point Ellice House Museum, Vancouver Aquarium, Pacific Science Enterprise Centre, and Gros Morne National Park Discovery Centre among others.
-His writing for digital interactive exhibits will feature in the Smithsonian’s Air and Space Museum re-opening in the fall of 2022 in Washington DC.
+Don’s exhibition planning and writing can be seen in the Delta Cultural Centre, Point Ellice House Museum, Vancouver Aquarium, Pacific Science Enterprise Centre, and Gros Morne National Park Discovery Centre among others.
+His writing for digital interactive exhibits will feature in the Smithsonian’s Air and Space Museum in Washington DC.

 Don was a Director at Large with the National Association of Interpretation from 2018-2020 and in addition to regular director responsibilities, successfully introduced a change to the NAI bylaws to ensure a more democratic distribution of influence among the directors in relation to the Executive Committee.